Putting in place a power of attorney can give you peace of mind that someone you trust is in charge of your affairs.

 - make a decision about life-sustaining treatment without checking whether the person has made an advance decision about this

-Personal welfare power of attorney and restraint
+Health and welfare power of attorney and restraint

 Under the law, you're considered to be restraining someone if you:

 - physically force them to do, or stop doing, something

 - threaten to physically force them to do, or stop doing, something

 - prevent them going somewhere or doing something they want to